Rockabilly hairstyles for men

 Rockabilly hairstyles for women

 From Bettie Page bangs to old Hollywood curls, there are a number of ladies' rockabilly hairstyles for short hair as well as long.
-The rockabilly look is all about making a statement and opting for a high impact style: from striking colors to edgy cuts, we take a look at some of the most infamous retro looks for women.
+The rockabilly look is all about making a statement and opting for a high impact style: from striking colors to edgy cuts, we take a look at two of the most famous retro looks for women.

 To create gorgeous victory rolls, you need to follow a few simple steps.
 First, you’ll have to part your hair and comb it to the side.
 Then take a section of hair, about two inches in width, and tease the underside of the hair slightly.
 Begin curling the hair underneath itself, rolling it up towards the head while maintaining an inch or so space inside.
 Pin the hair in place using a bobby pin, sliding it through the hair roll and fix it firmly down to the head.
-Try to hide the pins discreetly in the hair.
-Finish with a good spritz of göt2b® Glam Force hairspray to ensure everything stays in place.
+Try to hide the pins discretely in the hair.
+Finish with a good spritz of göt2b® Insta Hold High Hold Hairspray to ensure everything stays in place.

 Updo with a bandana

 A great rockabilly hairstyle for long hair is to combine a gorgeous updo with a scarf or bandana.
 This look works great if you have blunt bangs or even want to add a victory roll to amp it up!
 Tie your scarf in an oversized bow or wear it knotted to one side by the ear: you can be as creative as you like.